eJamesLin/cj.github.io/_posts/2021-06-02-Bazel-behind-the-scenes.md

 tags:   [iOS, Bazel]
 ---

+### Show Bazel logs

-To take a closer look at how Bazel works, we could view the log.
+Turn on bazel logs, we could take a closer look at how Bazel works, and do some analysis.

 Here are some options to turn on the logs.